 One antenna means one connection.
 Ten antennas mean ten links.
 Now you are thinking, LIES!
 How come my family can survive on one antenna!
 You fool you trying to trick us.
 Well, no, no tricks.
 Imagine the antenna as a car dealer, so you connect to it or are the only player, the card dealer or antenna deals all the card to you.
 Fast, convenient and beautiful.
 It is a comfortable place to be with a healthy connection and speed.
 Now someone else sits beside you or is in the house and connect to the same WiFi; the card dealer now has another player on the table.
 So obviously the card dealer does not give you all the cards; first, he gives you a card and then the other user/player a card, and then you get one and he gets another.
 Your wife is home now and connects to the wireless network on your pathetic one antenna (sorry), she now sits at the table, and the dealer starts giving her a card as well slowing the entire process down.
 Of course, an excellent single antenna router can do this process so seamlessly and quickly (at the speed of processor versus light) that you may or may not experience a reduction in bandwidth.
 If your home internet bandwidth is fast and reliable, chances are your dealer has an unlimited number of the card to deal.
 And this is how an antenna works in terms of single versus more.
 Let us proceed to the next subject!

-Type of router for your office
+Type of WiFi router for your office

-Of course, you go to a hardware shop or challenger and ask for the fastest; the sales staff leads you to a gaming router, you furrow your brow but believe what he says.
+Of course, you go to a hardware shop or challenger for IT support or recommendations; the sales staff leads you to a gaming router, you furrow your brow but believe what he says.
 What do you know right?
 But now you do, they have a sales target and have no idea what they are doing.
 They are retail staff, and if they had a semblance of a brain, they would be doing your job or be an IT specialist.
 Harsh, well, the world is cruel.
 So you should be too, take everything with a pinch of salt!
 But it would help if you found something right for you.
 Which is easy to overcome if it says gaming on the box, don't buy it.
 If it says home router on the table, don't buy it.

 You know what you are buying the product for, and you have yourself to blame for not reading the box and trusting a human being with his agenda.
 Why can't you behave yourself?
 So when you are at the shop, focus, read the box.
 Sales staff who ask you to many questions make them search for what you want.
 I always convert sales staff into personal shoppers.
 You know you are going to buy something, make them work for it.
 Make them find all the routers and line them up in the corner of the retail store while you furrow your brows and look at the entire spread with disgust.
 Like they are not showing you what you want, they will panic and keep running and screaming finding the router they believe you think you deserve.
 Fun, I know.
 That is how we do.
 Why should we run around the store, we already walked there, they should be doing the exercise, those slackers.